 'The Blue Cradle' was initially a blue economy focused documentary series set in the cradle of biodiversity, the coral triangle region.
-When the pandemic happened, Founding Director James Nikitine instead made the decision to incorporate a Charitable Trust.
-It was a decisive moment which meant he would stay in New Zealand during the lockdown instead of going back to Europe.
+When the pandemic happened, Founding Director James

-James founded the Blue Cradle nonprofit with positive values of sustainability, courage and a team spirit, working collaboratively using technology and
+James founded the Blue Cradle nonprofit with positive values of sustainability, courage and a team spirit, working collaboratively using technology and Indigenous knowledge.